jmitchell35/gaining_awareness/frontend-frameworks-guide.md

 **Media Query** - A CSS technique used for applying different styles based on the device characteristics.

-**Utility-first CSS** - An approach where you build designs by applying small, single-purpose utility classes directly in your HTML (e.g., Tailwind CSS).
+**Utility-first CSS** - An approach to CSS where instead of creating semantic class names (like `.card`, `.button`), you apply many small, single-purpose utility classes directly in your HTML (like `.flex`, `.p-4`, `.text-center`, `.rounded`).
+This approach prioritizes composition over inheritance and abstraction.
+Tailwind CSS is the most popular utility-first framework.

+**Atomic CSS** - Similar to utility-first, this approach uses classes that do exactly one thing (e.g., `.mt-1` for margin-top: 0.25rem), creating a larger number of smaller, reusable CSS rules rather than fewer, more specific rules.
+Sometimes used interchangeably with utility-first.

+**BEM (Block Element Modifier)** - A CSS methodology and naming convention that organizes CSS into blocks (standalone components), elements (parts of blocks), and modifiers (variations), using class names like `.block__element--modifier`.

 ### JavaScript-Related Terms